Investigating Value of Curriculum Reinforcement Learning in Autonomous Driving Under Diverse Road and Weather Conditions: Results

-In this curriculum scenario, at first the weather difficulty within the same road type is increased.
-After that, the weather conditions are kept the same and the track complexity is increased.
-In both curriculum steps, the rewards have increased and yielded better results.
-The baseline training reward for Circuit Race Track with snow is $70,742$.
-The rewards are shown in Table \ref{table:red} and the final result obtained after the curriculum learning is $597,622$.

 In the Figure \ref{Comparative Curriculum Learning Results}, it is possible to see the complete picture of the curriculum learning results.

 There are 5 rows in the figure and each one of them represents a separate curriculum scenario.
 Each training phase executed with 3 different pre-defined seeds for the sake of stability.
 The left side of the figure shows the ending point of the curriculum scenario and right side shows the baseline and curriculum training results.
 The red lines in the right side shows the baseline training results for that particular curriculum scenario and the black one shows the curriculum training results.
 Each weather condition is represented with a different color.
 The clear weather is shown with green, the rainy weather is shown with blue and the snowy weather is shown with celeste color.
 In the same fashion, all road types are shown with different markers and they can be seen in the upper part of the Figure \ref{Comparative Curriculum Learning Results}.

-Up until this point, it is shown that the curriculum learning significantly boosts the performance of the trained RL agents and aids them to learn the underlying dynamics of the different weather and road combinations.
-In addition to this advantage, it is observed that curriculum learning also decreases the training times significantly.
-For baseline Circuit Race Track with rainy weather, the best reward achieved after $200,000$ iterations is $74,476$.
-In the Scenario 4 in Table \ref{table:blue}, after $150,000$ iterations, the maximum reward achieved is $1,117,065$.
-Not only curriculum learning significantly improved the performance of the agent, it also decreased the training time by $\%25$.
-This gain in sample complexity is extremely valuable in autonomous driving applications.